Universal approximation on non-geometric rough paths and applications to financial derivatives pricing: Functional approximation with signatures

 The functional approximation setup outlined in \cite{Arribasetal20}, based on ideas also formulated in \cite{arribas2018derivativespricingusingsignature}, is strongly based on the universal approximation property of the signature.
 This property is a consequence of the Stone-Weierstrass theorem, using the fact that the linear span of signatures of geometric rough paths forms an algebra, and that when lifting the underlying path $X$ to its time extension $\hat{X}_t=(t,X_t)$, the signature $\hat{\bX}^{\leq\infty}$ uniquely determines the path, and thus separates points.
 The universal approximation theorem relied upon in \cite{arribas2018derivativespricingusingsignature,Arribasetal20} is based on Lipschitz-paths.
 The following universal approximation theorem is based on the recently proposed extension by Cuchiero et.al. in \cite{cuchiero2023universal} to the setting of $G^{\lfloor p \rfloor}(\RR^d)$-valued paths.

-\begin{prop}[Universal approximation] For $p\geq 1$ let $\cK\subset \hat{V}_c^p([0,T];G^{\lfloor p \rfloor}(\RR^d))$ be a compact subset which is finite in the $p$-variation norm.
-Suppose $F$ is a functional on $ \hat{V}_c^p([0,T];G^{\lfloor p \rfloor}(\RR^d))$.
+\begin{prop}[Universal approximation] For $p\geq 1$ let $\cK\subset \hat{V}^p([0,T];G^{\lfloor p \rfloor}(\RR^{d+1}))$ be a compact subset which is finite in the $p$-variation norm.
+Suppose $F$ is a functional on $ \hat{V}^p([0,T];G^{\lfloor p \rfloor}(\RR^{d+1}))$.
 Let $\hat{\bX}^{\leq \lfloor p\rfloor }\in \cK$ be a $p$-rough path defined according to Definition \ref{def:rough path} over the extended path $\hat{X}_t=(t,X_t)$ for some $X:[0,T]\rightarrow\RR^d$.
-Then for each $\epsilon>0$ there exists a linear functional $\pi\in T(\RR^d)^*$ such that
+Then for each $\epsilon>0$ there exists a linear functional $\pi\in T((\RR^{d+1}))^*$ such that

-\end{prop} The universal approximation applied to $G^{\lfloor p\rfloor}(\RR^d)$ valued paths allows us, in particular, to consider functionals of truly rough signals $\hat{X}$, that only have finite $p\geq 1$ variation, as long as we have constructed the rough path of $\hat{\bX}^{\leq p}$ over $\hat{X}$.
+where we use the supremum norm on $C(\cK)$, $\|\cdot\|_{\infty,\cK}$, and $S(\cdot)_{s,t}:\cK\rightarrow T((\RR^{d+1}))$ is the signature map $\hat{\bX}^{\leq p}\mapsto \hat{\bX}^{\leq \infty}_{s,t}$ evaluated at $(s,t)\in\triangle_T$. \end{prop} The universal approximation applied to $G^{\lfloor p\rfloor}(\RR^{d+1})$ valued paths allows us, in particular, to consider functionals of truly rough signals $\hat{X}$, that only have finite $p\geq 1$ variation, as long as we have constructed the rough path of $\hat{\bX}^{\leq p}$ over $\hat{X}$.
 For instance, we can consider functionals of paths of the Brownian motion.
 However, in its current form, it is only formulated for Stratonovich lifts of the iterated integral, excluding the more natural choice of rough paths lift for financial applications, namely the It\^o lift.
 One might try to work around this problem by identifying the It\^o-Stratonovich correction term and implementing this in the functional and signature.
 However, under the working hypothesis that will be used in the remainder of the text, we can circumvent this challenge completely.